-Pro gambler stores are always popular.
-To walk in the shoes of someone who puts their money down betting that they know a little more than the bookmaker who thinks they don't.
+Pro gambler stories are always popular.
+To walk in the shoes of someone who puts their money down - betting they know more than the bookmaker (who thinks they don't).
 A battle of wits, judgment and courage.

 I say courage because for some professional gamblers they have a lot more to lose than win.
 How come?